DNS CAA Record Explained — Certificate Authority Authorization

 example.com.
 3600 CAA 0 iodef "mailto:security@example.com"

 example.com.
 3600 CAA 0 iodef "https://example.com/caa-report"Reports can be sent via email (mailto:) or HTTPS endpoint.
-While not all CAs support iodef reporting, adding it costs nothing and provides valuable visibility when someone attempts unauthorized certificate issuance for your domain.
+While not all CAs support iodef reporting, adding it costs nothing and can provide valuable visibility when a supporting CA receives a certificate request that violates your policy.

 How CAs Check CAA Records